Record number of Americans have bank accounts, gov’t says

 Black and Hispanic households still remain much more likely to not have a bank account, although those figures are improving.
 Roughly 11.3% of Black households are without a bank account, down from 13.8% two years earlier.
 Among Hispanic households, that figure declined to 9.3% from 12.2%.

-The primary reasons for why someone would choose to be unbanked were unchanged from previous surveys.
+The primary reasons for why someone would choose to be unbanked were largely unchanged from previous surveys.
 One in five unbanked households said not having enough money to maintain an account was the main reason they went without one — a sign that being unbanked remains an economic inclusion issue.

+The FDIC started tracking unbanked Americans in 2009.
+In the 2011 data, the number of Americans who were unbanked rose significantly as a result of the Great Recession.
+While Americans kept their bank accounts through the coronavirus recession, there is a chance the number of unbanked Americans could rise in the future if inflation continues to damage the economy and unemployment increases.

 Other households had privacy and trust issues regarding banks.
 Major companies like Amazon have been tracking consumer data via credit card usage for a while now, but banks are taking advantage of this data too.